rishvanth-kp/its_a_scam/doc/content/10x_atac_seq.md

 1. Aligning the reads to the reference genome in a way that the cell barcode information is preserved.
-2. Removal of PCR duplicated taking into account that cell barcode information.
+2. Removal of PCR duplicated taking into account the cell barcode information.
 3. Counting the number of fragments per cell.
 4. Filter out unwanted alignments from the BAM file.